A deranged mother pulls the wool over her daughter’s eyes – but Run pulls the wool over our eyes, too. Here’s how the deception works.

 Both characters undergo similar episodes of pill hoarding and crawling, and encounter a last-minute, would-be rescuer.
-And, of course, there’s a basement and scrapbook of past sins.
+And, of course, there’s a basement and scrapbook of past sins in both films.

-Director Aneesh Chaganty has talked of being inspired by Misery.
+As you might expect, director Aneesh Chaganty was inspired by Misery.
 Homage aside, stories of obsessive, dangerous love rely on similar elements, including isolation and dis-ability.

 Speaking of which, Run’s Kiera Allen was “the first real life wheelchair user to star in a major thriller in 73 years”.
 73 years!
-And yet the portrayal of disability in both movies is questionable in that it’s viewed as something done to others – like a punishment.
+And yet the portrayal of disability in both movies is questionable, in that it’s something done to others, like a punishment.

 Isn’t it interesting that Misery’s female villain is a nurse, and in Run, she’s a mother?
 The roles mimic social expectations about female nurturing, in which nurse and mother mean the same thing.

 Real women are all shades (and none) of nurturing, yet social narratives expect or demand they be mothers or maternal.
-This conflates biology with personality, though you have to wonder if it’s also not at least partly convenience – a kind of ‘tag, you’re it’ for all the chores no one else wants to do.
+This conflates biology with personality, though you have to wonder if it’s also not at least partly convenience, given women bear the brunt of unpaid work.

 Storytellers, then, can easily unseat their audiences by unmasking women as unmaternal.
 Ironically, it works by giving female characters emotional depth that breaks the confines of expectation.